-According to the nature of your project and the localization resources you have available, you can choose to translate strings with POEditor using one or a combination of the translation options.
+According to the nature of your project and your localization team‘s resources, you can choose to translate strings with POEditor using multiple translation options.

 Assigning contributors to specific languages

-Whether your company has its own translation department, you collaborate with a translation agency or you have some friends willing to help with the translation, this option is for you.
-You know exactly who will be translating the project into what language.
+Whether your company has in-house translators, you work with a translation agency or you have some friends willing to help with the translation, this option is for you.
+You will know exactly who will be translating the project into what language and will be able to benefit from all the project tracking tools POEditor has to offer.

 You can add contributors to a localization project via API also.